 Natural tips for better sleep

 No, not alcohol, which might interfere with sleep.
 Warm milk, chamomile tea, and tart cherry juice are recommended for people with sleep troubles.
-Though there isn’t much scientific proof that any of those nighttime drinks work for better sleep, there’s no harm in trying them, Gamaldo says.
-She recommends them to patients who want treatment without side effects or drug interactions.
+Though there isn’t much scientific proof that any of those nighttime drinks work for better sleep, there’s no harm in trying them.
+They will surely help you feel calm before bedtime without any side effects.

 Warm milk has long been believed to be related to chemicals that simulate the consequences of tryptophan on the brain.
 This is often a chemical building block for serotonin, which is involved in the sleep-wake transition.
 Chamomile tea also can be helpful.
 It’s believed to possess flavonoids that will interact with benzodiazepine receptors within the brain that are attached to the sleep-wake transition.
 Plus, chamomile tea doesn’t have caffeine, unlike tea or Earl Grey.
 Finally, tart cherry juice might support melatonin production and support a healthy sleep cycle.

 Physical activity can improve sleep, though researchers aren’t completely sure why.
 It’s known that moderate aerobics boosts the number of nourishing slow-wave, deep sleep you get.
 But you’ve got to time it right- aerobics releases endorphins, chemicals that keep people awake.
-This is why you feel so energized after a run.
+This is what makes you feel alert after a run.
 It does raise core body temperature- this spike signals the body that it’s time to wake up and keep going.
 If you’re having trouble sleeping, attempt to avoid working out within two hours of bedtime.

 The ideal temperature for your thermostat is between 65 and 72 degrees Fahrenheit.
 Women who are reaching menopause and experiencing hot flashes should keep the space as cool as possible and wear cotton or breathable fabrics to bed.
 Adjust the air conditioner to a comfortable and cool temperature during the summers.